 She was able to exclude Arthur Leigh Allen as the contributor, indicating a positive match was found between the letters.
 So if we maintain that the 'Dripping Pen' card and August 31st letters were mailed by Zodiac, and he claimed September as his crime, it lends credence to the Lake Berryessa crime being committed by Zodiac.

 The Zodiac Killer probably believed that by writing on the car door and making the telephone call, it would be enough for people to conclude he was the killer.
-This, however, has not proved to be the case.
+However, this has not proved to be the case.
 He probably believed that mailing a section of Paul Stine's blooded shirt would be proof enough.
-This however has also failed in certain quarters.
+This has also failed in certain quarters.
 The details only known to him and the police at Lake Herman Road and Blue Rock Springs Park he thought would be enough, but it wasn't.
-The reality, is that for some people, there is nothing he could have done to prove he was the killer.
+The reality, is that for some people there is nothing he could have done to prove he was the killer.

-If it is claimed that this crime was totally different in MO to the first two crimes and therefore not the Zodiac Killer, then the copycat was not doing a particularly good job.
+If it's claimed that this crime had a totally different modus operandi to the first two crimes and was therefore not the Zodiac Killer, then the copycat was obviously not doing a particularly good job.
 A copycat attempts to replicate the crimes of a known killer.
-Therefore we could conclude that by failing to stick to the known MO, it was likely the Zodiac Killer after all.
-But the fact remains, that not one piece of tangible evidence points to a copycat killer, only the idea that such a man exists.
+Therefore, we could conclude that by failing to stick to the known MO at Lake Herman Road and Blue Rock Springs, the Lake Berryessa perpetrator was more than likely the Zodiac Killer after all.
+But the fact remains, that not one piece of tangible evidence points to a copycat killer, only the idea that such a person exists.